bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 <font size=2>**\#**: Results of iDIH backbone without auxiliary semantic information are tested using the released model from the official [GitHub](https://github.com/saic-vul/image_harmonization) since they do not  report the detailed results on each sub-dataset in their paper.</font>

-<font size=2>Other results without any specifications are directly copied from our DoveNet or other published papers.
-Note that iDIH and iSSAM listed in the table are two different backbones mentioned in the same [paper](https://openaccess.thecvf.com/content/WACV2021/papers/Sofiiuk_Foreground-Aware_Semantic_Representations_for_Image_Harmonization_WACV_2021_paper.pdf) [WACV2021].</font>
+<font size=2>**@**: Note that iDIH and iSSAM listed in the table are two different backbones mentioned in the same [paper](https://openaccess.thecvf.com/content/WACV2021/papers/Sofiiuk_Foreground-Aware_Semantic_Representations_for_Image_Harmonization_WACV_2021_paper.pdf) [WACV2021].
+Results of iSSAM backbone without auxiliary semantic information are also tested using the released model from the official [GitHub](https://github.com/saic-vul/image_harmonization) since they do not  report the fMSE metric in their paper.</font>

+<font size=2>Other results without any specifications are directly copied from our DoveNet or other published papers. </font>